 Between Blue10 and the accounting system a set of predefined tasks take place.
 Tasks Blue10 can perform towards the accounting system include, booking of invoices, blocking and unblocking invoices for payment and retrieving master data.
 Master data are, among other things, supplier names, supplier numbers, VAT numbers and IBAN numbers.
 This data is used by the Blue10 service to identify a supplier of an invoice and to record the invoice in the Blue10 service to this supplier.
 Other master data that are exchanged are master data that are required to book an invoice in the accounting system.
 This includes, payment conditions, ledger accounts, VAT codes, etc.

 Once an invoice is booked in the accounting system, the entry number, the due date, the booked invoice lines and ultimately the payment date are transferred to the Blue10 service.

 Blue10 hosts the cloud solution on the public cloud of Microsoft, Azure, where Blue10 makes as much use as possible of the PaaS (Platform as a Service) services of Azure.
 Security is regulated at infrastructure level by Azure, which remarkably reduces the risk of configuration errors and other security risks.
 Western Europe (Amsterdam) is the Azure location where Blue10 is hosted.
 For more information about Microsoft Azure’s security measures, please visit: https://www.microsoft.com/en-us/trustcenter/cloudservices/azure.

 The databases run on the SQL Azure platform.
-This platform provides built-in redundancy, backup and restore possibilities.
-These backups are made every quarter of an hour and are stored for 35 days.
+This platform provides built-in redundancy, back-up and restore possibilities.
+Blue10 distinguishes between two types of back-ups:

 Azure Blob Storage is used to store files.
 This service offers unlimited scalability and built-in redundancy.
 Soft delete is used when deleting files in the Blob.
 This means that files can be recovered up to 30 days after they have been deleted.